JaragonCR/pitube-karaoke/README.md

 Update System: There is an "Update System" link at the bottom of the web interface to update the downloader.
 Logs: Check pitube_debug.log if something goes wrong (it auto-rotates at 1MB).
 Clear Database: Delete the pitube.db file to reset your history/queue.
+Power Off: Use the red "Power Off" button in the web interface to safely shut down the Pi.